 Connecting Mining, Finance and Engineering Executives™

 * Space is limited.
 The organizers monitor registrations periodically and may need to close registration early.
-Registration closed early in 2019, 2018 and 2017.
-We may require some registered delegates to be present in a second board conference room that will have live video and audio feed to the main conference or conference room G/H and or attend in a third board room to watch and hear via live audio/video feed.
+In past years registration closed early.
+To best manage overflow, some registered delegates may be asked to be present in a second board rooms that will have live video and audio feed next to the main conference room to watch and hear proceedings via live audio/video feed.
 Additional rooms and space adjacent to the main conference room are places to relax, network, meet one on one, for quiet phone conversations, or work.